-The Program in Public Health graduated its first class in May 2006.
-Since that time, the alumni of the Program have organized with students to create an association that serves both groups: Organization of Public Health Students & Alumni (OPHSA).
+The Program in Public Health graduated its first class of Master of Public Health degree program students in May 2006.
+Since that time, the alumni of the program have organized with students to create an association that serves both groups: Organization of Public Health Students & Alumni (OPHSA).
 The purpose of OPHSA is to achieve the following goals:

-- To promote the general welfare and professional image of Stony Brook University and the PPH. - 2.
+- 1. To promote the general welfare and professional image of Stony Brook University and the PPH. - 2.
 To foster a strong relationship between the school, faculty and members of the organization. - 3.
 To foster and sustain collegial relationships between members of the student body and alumni of the PPH. - 4.
 To promote participation between alumni and students in educational, scientific and public health research activities. - 5.
 To identify and develop resources to assist students, alumni and faculty in their careers. - 6.
 To maintain student and alumni representatives who will advocate for the needs of the student population on standing committees of the PPH. - 7.
 To promote educational activities necessary for the maintenance and promotion of certification in the public health professions. - 8.
 To promote public participation and advocacy for public health issues.